What to Know About Gas Cylinder Storage Signage Requirements

 There are specific dangers when storing acetylene, and it will react differently from other gases when exposed to a fire.
 If acetylene is being stored among your cylinders, you should install signs declaring this outside the storage, to make the fire service aware of its presence.

-The specific information of your site should also be displayed to assist those in the event of an emergency.
-This notice should include:
+The specific safety protocols of your site should also be displayed to assist those in the event of an emergency.
+This notice should be displayed at a control point and include:

 • The actions someone should take in the event of an emergency